jkanschik/learning-lean/differentialGeometry/gapAnalysis.md

 # A Gap Analyis for Riemannian Geometry

 To make any statements about (Pseudo-)Riemannian Geometry, many structures and propositions need to be established in Mathlib.
-On this page we give an oppiniated overview about topics which often occur in Riemannian Geometry and about the current state in Mathlib.
+On this page we give an opinionated overview about topics which often occur in Riemannian Geometry.

 A few things to note:
-* The analysis focuses on real manifolds, though most statements can be made over a general NontriviallyNormedField.
+* The analysis focuses on real manifolds, though most statements can be made over a general `NontriviallyNormedField`.
-* Some parts may not work for Pseudo-Riemannian geometries
+* Some parts may not work for Pseudo-Riemannian geometries.
-* The description is not mathematically precise, it should just give an idea of the topic
+* The description is not mathematically precise, it should just give an idea of the topic.
-* Many interesting topics are missing - but we have to start somewhere
+* Many interesting topics are missing - but we have to start somewhere.

 ## Curves and submanifolds